-The Teton Science Schools’ Graduate Program is an 11-month immersive, residence learning experience that weaves together academic coursework, practical teacher training and interdependent living.
+TSS Graduate Program is a nine-month immersive, residence learning experience that weaves together academic coursework, practical teacher training and interdependent living.
 Students that join the program will experience a unique blend of academic and practical training through coursework in ecology, education, and authentic teaching experiences in Grand Teton National Park, Yellowstone, as well as public and independent schools in the greater Wyoming landscape.

 Our program exists to develop effective place-based educators and equip them to become committed change-makers in their communities.

 transferable credits available

 Deep learning happens when you are connected to place, people, and self in authentic ways.
 Within our immersive program, graduate faculty facilitate learning experiences with a hands-on approach toward targeted outcomes.
 Faculty encourage students to reflect, think critically, and act with integrity.
 The TSS grad program uses a cohort model and block academics to emphasize depth over breadth.

 Relationships are at the heart of the TSS graduate program.
 Graduate students live and learn with each other throughout the year, developing deep connections as they grow.
 Faculty mentorship is embedded into all aspects of the program and provides rich opportunities to learn alongside experts in the field through discussion, discovery and growth-oriented feedback.